 |Class B||Any amount of non-friable asbestos or ACM|

 |ACD associated with removing any amount of non-friable asbestos or ACM.|

 - up to 10 m2 of non-friable asbestos or asbestos-containing material over the whole course of the removal project for the site

 asbestos-contaminated dust that is associated with this volume of asbestos or asbestos-containing material, and/or any associated minor volume of asbestos-contaminated dust or debris.

 A licensed asbestos assessor inspects completed Class A removal work and provides a clearance certificate for Class A removal work.
 They can also carry out air quality monitoring during Class A removal work where this is required.

 Four new unit standards have been developed for people involved in removing asbestos.
 The standards that practitioners need will depends on the work they do and their role in that work.

-Class A licensed asbestos removalists will also need to have a certified safety management system in place by 4 April 2018.
+Class A licensed asbestos removalists also need to have a certified safety management system in place.
 This requirement does not apply to others who carry out work involving asbestos.

 Under the Health and Safety at Work (Asbestos) Regulations 2016, you must notify WorkSafe New Zealand of licensed asbestos removal work at least 5 days before work commences.
 You can find more details here.